Beaver: Characteristics

-Compared to many other rodents, a beaver's brain has a hypothalamus that is much smaller than the cerebrum; this indicates a relatively advanced brain with higher intelligence.
+Compared to many other rodents, a beaver's brain has a hypothalamus significantly smaller than the cerebrum; this indicates a relatively advanced brain with higher intelligence.
 The cerebellum is large, allowing the animal to move within a three-dimensional space (such as underwater) similar to tree-climbing squirrels.
 The neocortex is devoted mainly to touch and hearing.
 Touch is more advanced in the lips and hands than the whiskers and tail.
 Vision in the beaver is relatively poor; the beaver eye cannot see as well underwater as an otter.
 Beavers have a good sense of smell, which they use for detecting land predators and for inspecting scent marks, food, and other individuals.

 Beavers can hold their breath for as long as 15 minutes but typically remain underwater for no more than five or six minutes.
 Dives typically last less than 30 seconds and are usually no more than 1 m deep.
 When diving, their heart rate decreases to 60 beats per minute, half its normal pace, and blood flow is directed more towards the brain.
 A beaver's body also has a high tolerance for carbon dioxide.
 When surfacing, the animal can replace 75 percent of the air in its lungs in one breath, compared to 15 percent for a human.